-Coat of arms and presidential chain of office
+Coat of Arms and Presidential Chain of Office

-During these early days there was a sense of tradition that was instilled into the Association by the previous generation and this was epitomised by three developments that endure to this day.
-The first was the Association coat of arms (Figure 2).
+During these early days there was a sense of tradition that was instilled on the Association by the previous generation and this was epitomised by three developments that endure to this day.
+The first was the Association Coat of Arms (Figure 2).
 Andrew Shorthouse was approached to submit a traditional design which was approved at the AGM in Harrogate in 1991.
-The crest featured John of Arderne, a medieval surgeon from Newark and the 'father of coloproctology', representing the evolution of the ACPGBI from its origins in the Section (Figure 3).
-In both, the patient hosting the fistula in the original Elizabethan depiction is missing, other than a 'sequere me' probe disappearing into an external opening and John of Arderne's 'digitus index sinister' at the internal opening (Figure 3).
-The College of Arms described the left index finger as 'imbrued' (stained), and were not made aware of where it had actually been.
+The crest featured John of Arderne, a medieval surgeon from Newark and the "father of coloproctology", representing the evolution of the ACPGBI from its origins in the Section. (figure 3).
+In both the patient hosting the fistula in the original Elizabethan depiction is missing other than a "sequere me" probe disappearing into an external opening and John of Arderne's "digitus index sinister" at the internal opening (Figure 3).
+The College of Arms described the left index finger as "imbrued" (stained), and were not made aware of where it had actually been.
 The shield comprised a golden maunch, a medieval sleeve which is a traditional heraldic device and coincidentally colonic in shape.
 A scalloped silver border suggests colonic haustrations.
 James Thomson, Honorary Secretary at the time, was clearly keen on a St Mark's link and requested a Lockhart-Mummery probe to replace the (aesthetically more pleasing) Brodie's version in the shield centre.
-The motto, an heraldic pun, was conjured (in English) during the RSM overseas visit to Budapest and Vienna in 1991, while in transit on the Danube.
+The motto, an heraldic pun, was conjured (in English) during the RSM Overseas visit to Budapest and Vienna in 1991, while in transit on the Danube.
 Andrew Shorthouse arranged a translation by his son's Latin master.
-Translated, 'Porro a Tergo' is, aptly, 'Forwards from Behind'.
-Recognition by the College of Arms, London, in the form of Letters Patent granted in 1994 was expensive (it would cost £13 500 today) but unanimously agreed by Council.
+Translated, 'Porro a Tergo' is, aptly, "Forwards from Behind."
+Recognition by the College of Arms, London, in the form of Letters Patent granted in 1994 was expensive (it would cost £13,500 today) but unanimously agreed by Council.